PeterNjukia/Delani-Studio/README.md

 ## Description
 This project is a web application for Delani studio.
-Through this web application, Delani business details about the services they offer.
-The application has information about the studio, a portfolio section and a form that enables users to send their messages and enquiries to Delani studios.
+Through this web application, Delani studio details about the services they offer.
+The application has information about the studio, a portfolio section and a form that enables users to send their messages and enquiries to them.

 ## Technologies Used
     -> HTML